infiniteobjects/.github/CONTRIBUTING.md

 In the example above it is very clear that this commit is a feature being added to the `api-eth-tokens` package.

-Some other things to node about your commit messages:
+Some other things to note about your commit messages:
 - Have descriptive, meaningful commit messages
 - Spell check our commits so that they look good in our change log
 - Squash commits to clean log if necessary